903: The Pumaman

 Willa Cather (1873-1947) was a highly respected American novelist whose best-known works include O Pioneers! and Death Comes for the Archbishop.
 Her ancestral home is in Virginia, an 1851 house called Willow Shade.

-Is that “If I Were a Rich Man” on harpsichord? –I think it was.
+Is that “If I Were a Rich Man” on harpsichord? –I believe it was.

 “If I Were a Rich Man” is a song from the musical Fiddler on the Roof.
 It is a song about a poor man who dreams of what he would do if he were wealthy.
 This mostly involves “bidi bidi bum,” a Jewish saying meaning praying to God all day.